-- 1 AN ACT in relation to education. - 2 Be it enacted by the People of the State of Illinois, - 3 represented in the General Assembly: - 4 Section 5.
+- 1 AN ACT regarding schools. - 2 Be it enacted by the People of the State of Illinois, - 3 represented in the General Assembly: - 4 Section 5.
 The School Code is amended by changing - 5 Section 18-8.05 as follows: - 6 (105 ILCS 5/18-8.05) - 7 Sec.
 18-8.05.
-Basis for apportionment of general State - 8 financial aid and supplemental general State aid to the - 9 common schools for the 1998-1999 and subsequent school years. - 10 (A) General Provisions. - 11 (1) The provisions of this Section apply to the - 12 1998-1999 school year and subsequent school years.
-The - 13 system of general State financial aid provided for in this - 14 Section is designed to assure that, through a combination of - 15 State financial aid and required local resources, the - 16 financial support provided each pupil in Average Daily - 17 Attendance equals or exceeds a prescribed per pupil - 18 Foundation Level.
-This formula approach imputes a level of - 19 per pupil Available Local Resources and provides for the - 20 basis to calculate a per pupil level of general State - 21 financial aid that, when added to Available Local Resources, - 22 equals or exceeds the Foundation Level.
-The amount of per - 23 pupil general State financial aid for school districts, in - 24 general, varies in inverse relation to Available Local - 25 Resources.
-Per pupil amounts are based upon each school - 26 district's Average Daily Attendance as that term is defined - in this Section. - 28 (2) In addition to general State financial aid, school - 29 districts with specified levels or concentrations of pupils - 30 from low income households are eligible to receive - 31 supplemental general State financial aid grants as provided
+Basis for apportionment of general State - 8 financial aid and supplemental general State aid to the - 9 common schools for the 1998-1999 and subsequent school years. - 10 (A) General Provisions. - 11 (1) The provisions of this Section apply to the - 12 1998-1999 and subsequent school years.
+The system of general - 13 State financial aid provided for in this Section is designed - 14 to assure that, through a combination of State financial aid - 15 and required local resources, the financial support provided - 16 each pupil in Average Daily Attendance equals or exceeds a - 17 prescribed per pupil Foundation Level.
+This formula approach - imputes a level of per pupil Available Local Resources and - 19 provides for the basis to calculate a per pupil level of - 20 general State financial aid that, when added to Available - 21 Local Resources, equals or exceeds the Foundation Level.
+The - 22 amount of per pupil general State financial aid for school - 23 districts, in general, varies in inverse relation to - 24 Available Local Resources.
+Per pupil amounts are based upon - 25 each school district's Average Daily Attendance as that term - is defined in this Section. - 27 (2) In addition to general State financial aid, school - 28 districts with specified levels or concentrations of pupils - 29 from low income households are eligible to receive - 30 supplemental general State financial aid grants as provided - 31 pursuant to subsection (H) of this Section.
+The supplemental

-- pursuant to subsection (H).
-The supplemental State aid grants provided for school districts under subsection (H) shall be appropriated for distribution to school districts as part of the same line item in which the general State financial aid of school districts is appropriated under this Section. - (3) To receive financial assistance under this Section, school districts are required to file claims with the State Board of Education, subject to the following requirements: - Any school district which fails for any given school year to maintain school as required by law, or to maintain a recognized school is not eligible to file for such school year any claim upon the Common School Fund.
-In case of nonrecognition of one or more attendance school district otherwise operating centers in а recognized schools, the claim of the district shall the proportion which the Average Daily Attendance in the attendance center or centers bear Average Daily Attendance in the school district. Α "recognized school" means any public school which meets the standards as established for recognition by the State Board of Education.
-A school district or attendance center not having recognition status at the end of school term is entitled to receive State aid payments due upon a legal claim which was filed while it was recognized. - (b) School district claims filed under this Section are subject to Sections 18-9, 18-10, and 18-12, except as otherwise provided in this Section. - (c) If a school district operates a full year school under Section 10-19.1, the general State aid to the school district shall be determined by the State Board of Education in accordance with this Section as near as may be applicable. - (d) (Blank).
+- State aid grants provided for school districts under subsection (H) shall be appropriated for distribution to school districts as part of the same line item in which the general State financial aid of school districts is appropriated under this Section. - (3) To receive financial assistance under this Section, school districts are required to file claims with the State Board of Education, subject to the following requirements: - Any school district which fails for any given school year to maintain school as required by law, or to maintain a recognized school is not eligible to file for such school year any claim upon the Common School Fund.
+In case of nonrecognition of one or more attendance school district otherwise operating centers in а recognized schools, the claim of the district shall in the proportion which the Average Daily Attendance in the attendance center or centers bear to the Average Daily Attendance in the school district.
+A "recognized school" means any public school which meets the standards as established for recognition by the State Board of Education.
+A school district or attendance center not having recognition status at the end of school term is entitled to receive State aid payments due a legal claim which was filed while it was upon recognized. - (b) School district claims filed under this Section are subject to Sections 18-9, 18-10, and 18-12, except as otherwise provided in this Section. - (c) If a school district operates a full year school under Section 10-19.1, the general State aid to the school district shall be determined by the State Board of Education in accordance with this Section as near as may be applicable. - (d) (Blank).